Jordan B Peterson – Things Learned & Personality Type

-So the minority of people that do most of the work are more likely to be successful, and this is connected to how inequality works.
+So the minority of people that do most of the work are more likely to be successful.
+This is connected to how inequality works.

 Thinking in pictures or words

-Whether you are a word thinker or picture thinker seems to be dependent on whether your left or right hemisphere is the most dominate.
-Most people can think in both words and pictures, however people tend to lean more to one than the other.
+Whether you are a word thinker, or picture thinker seems to be dependent on whether your left or right hemisphere is the most dominant.
+Most people can think in both words and pictures.
+However, people tend to lean more to one than the other.

-I heard about Nietzsche many years ago, however I never really looked into him or his work.
-However now because of Jordan Peterson I have discovered the genius that Nietzsche was.
+I heard about Nietzsche many years ago, but I never really looked into him or his work.
+However, now because of Jordan Peterson, I have discovered the genius that Nietzsche was.
 He was a profound thinker, and he is one of the most interesting people that I have ever looked into.